trevorsibanda/trevorsibanda/README.md

 ## GoLang

+[trevorsibanda/myhustlezw](https://github.com/trevorsibanda/myhustlezw) MyHustle is an BuyMeACoffee/Patreon inspired platform which gives fans a way to offer support to their favorite content creators and entrepreneurs.
+Creators can run campaigns, public or exclusive for their fans.
+Built using golang, gin, mongodb, redis, rabbitmq, mailgun, twilio, aws s3, pusher, react,

 ## ReactJS

 [trevorsibanda/tryfaunadb](https://github.com/trevorsibanda/tryfaunadb) TryFaunaDB is an online code editor built on Apache OpenWhisk to use Go/Python/NodeJS to interact with a live FaunaDB database.
 Deploys to Netlify.
 See [trevorsibanda/whiskey](https://github.com/trevorsibanda/whiskey) for docker images used.